 Staff knew what incidents to report and how to report them.
 Staff raised concerns and reported incidents and near misses in line with trust policy.
-Staff could describe what incidents were reportable and how to use the electronic reporting system.
-Staff said they were committed to reporting incidents to ensure maternity services were safe, though some staff said they sometimes did not always report all incidents due to busyness or time constraints.
+Staff could describe what incidents were reportable and how to use the electronic reporting system and told us they felt there was a positive culture of reporting incidents and near misses.
+Staff said they were committed to reporting incidents to ensure maternity services were safe and there was a 'no blame' culture when they reported incidents.